CJohnston079/festival-manager/README.md

 # Festival Manager

-A programme to aid Festial organisers in running their Festival.
+A programme to aid Festival organisers in running their Festival.